WORK EXPERIENCE COURSES

 - WORK EXPERIENCE COURSE REQUIREMENTS

-- Student must be employed by any licensed business prior to enrollment in the course.
+- Students must be employed by any licensed business prior to enrollment in the course.

 - Enroll in a Work Experience course